 In theory, you can keep rats out of your home by completely blocking their entrance to the property, a process known as exclusion.
 Buildings can be rat-proofed if all holes larger than ½ inch are closed.

 However, this is not always possible, especially in an older home or outdoor building.
 Rats can also get into the home through utility lines and plumbing if they are determined to do so.
-If you have a rodent infestation, you will need an actual repellent to deal with it.
+If you have a rodent infestation, you will need an proven repellent to deal with it.

 Ultrasonic Rat Repellents